Iwongeli/YourBudget/README.md

                         category as text,
                         category value

-for app.py
+   -for app.py-
    about routes:

         -register-
         GET render register.html
         POST takes provided username password and password confirmation then:
             -Checks if all data are provided at all.